ESanchezLozano/ESanchezLozano.github.io/_pages/about.md

 (October 2016) - Our work on incremental face tracking using Continuous Regression (iCCR) has been presented at ECCV 2016

-(July 2016) - Our paper "Incremental Cascaded Continuous Regression for Real-time Face Tracking" has been accepted to ECCV 2016.
+(July 2016) - Our paper "Cascaded Continuous Regression for Real-time Incremental Face Tracking" has been accepted to ECCV 2016.
 Check the Continuous Regression site.